JarvusInnovations/jarvus-ace/README.md

 ### Form components for Ace Options
 There are form components in the src/ace/field directory that can be included in an application for run time modification of common ACE options.
-These are simple extensions of Ext JS field classes with a mixin that handles interaction with the ACE editor.
-You may require and instantiate these classes in your application, or use them as templates if you wish to create a form component for an ACE option that is not handled by the existing form component classes.

-### Demo application
-There is a simple demo application in the example directory.
-The class defined in the example/app/view/editor/Panel.js file shows the inline creation of the jarvus-ace component.
-The jarvus-ace component can also be extended to create a custom component.
+These are simple extensions of two base field classes: Jarvus.ace.field.AceOptionCheckbox for options with boolean values and Jarvus.ace.field.AceOptionComboBox for options with a number of possible options.

 ## To do and known issues